larabski/School/README.md

 # School

-This repository holds a few projects I've worked on during my (ongoing) M.Sc. degree.
+This repository holds a few projects I've worked on during my M.Sc. degree (2017-19).